 The city region housing partnership will align with the Integrated Regional Employability and Skills (IRES) Programme and specifically to the Housing and Construction Innovation (HCI) Skills Gateway to meet existing and future skills requirements in the construction and housebuilding sectors.
 This will deliver more jobs, training and apprenticeships, as well as opportunities for regional construction related SMEs.

 Community benefits from regional housing investment will be maximised to ensure sustainable jobs and economic growth is created for local communities.
 Regional housing partners will support IRES colleagues to work towards developing a consistent all partner approach to community benefits.

-Latest Position: The HCI Skills Gateway project proposition is under development and will be considered by Joint Committee on 1 March 2019.
+Latest Position: The HCI Skills Gateway project proposition was approved by the Joint Committee.